courtney-aiello/s3-bucket-inspector-ai-summary/README.md

 This Python script scans all S3 buckets in your AWS account and generates a human-readable security summary using OpenAI's GPT 4.0 mini model, although you can change out models.

+# Built with some help from ChatGPT for logic and syntax assistance.

 + Requirements

 - Python 3.7+